ellarem/mdb-climate-dashboard/README.md

 ## 1. Purpose

-These two datasets compile publicly available investment-level climate finance data from eleven Multilateral Development Banks (MDBs) for the years 2021–2024.
+This dashboard compiles publicly available investment-level climate finance data from eleven Multilateral Development Banks (MDBs) for the years 2021–2024.
 As only seven MDBs publish such data, the datasets are limited to these institutions.

-They are designed to:
+It is designed to:

 - Provide stakeholders with accessible, standardised data
 - Offer a benchmark of good disclosure practice